-Parenting website Mommyish recently published an article advocating ten reasons (well, actually nine) to have an abortion.
+Parenting website Mommyish recently published an article listing out reasons to have an abortion.
 In response, I wrote a piece debunking the author’s arguments.
-Today, I will discuss ten reasons not to have an abortion.
+Today, let’s discuss ten reasons not to have an abortion.
+Why not abortion?

 1) It compounds tragedy.

 Sometimes the circumstances surrounding a pregnancy are tragic.
 Perhaps the woman was raped.
 Maybe the baby has been diagnosed with a defect.
 Or the woman’s health might be at risk.
 However, one tragedy is not answered with another.
 We do not erase a rape by killing a child.
 We do not cure a baby by taking his life.
 And we do not avoid all health issues by avoiding the reality of another human being.

 Women who have been raped must be compassionately cared for.
 But compassionate care does not include executing a woman’s child.
 Parents facing a difficult prenatal diagnosis must be given real facts and directed to others with helpful experiences.
 They must not be forced into a quick choice for abortion or urged to take the life of their child instead of giving her a chance to defy the odds.
 Women with high-risk pregnancies must be treated by real medical professionals.
 But treatment does not include intentionally killing a child.
 (If a child dies during the course of treating the woman – i.e., during chemotherapy for cancer, removal of an ectopic pregnancy, etc. – this is not an abortion.)